Set up DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Create API connections as needed

-If you're deploying your logic app workflow to an Azure region or subscription different from your local development environment, you must also make sure to create these managed API connections before deployment.
+If you're deploying your Standard logic app to an Azure region or subscription different from your local development environment, you must also make sure to create these managed API connections before deployment.
 Azure Resource Manager template (ARM template) deployment is the easiest way to create managed API connections.

 The following example shows a SQL managed API connection resource definition in an ARM template: